ClareMSYanGit/Office-Inspectors-for-Fiddler/README_Generic.md

     ![alt tag](/README-Images/Figure4-mapiscript.png)

-4. Copy the code from the code from the [MAPI.js](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/blob/master/MAPI.js) file and paste it into the definition for the **Handlers** class.
+4. Copy the code from the [MAPI.js](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/blob/master/MAPI.js) file and paste it into the definition for the **Handlers** class.
 Click *Save Script* to save the script.
 Follow the same process if you wish to use only the FSSHTTPAndWOPI.js file.

    But if you wish to add the code from the FSSHTTPAndWOPI.js file, then update **CalcMethodCol** function definition with the code for FSSHTTP and WOPI.
 Don't forget to add **GetWOPIOperationName** function definition as well.